What is a Certificate of Exemption?

 A Social Run does not require a Permit or Certificate of Exemption and is not covered by Motorsport UK insurance policies.

 Where any or all of the above points become a mandatory part of the itinerary the Event will be subject to the requirements of Route Authorisation (Motor Vehicles (Competitions and Trials) Regulations).

-The Regulations for the event must be clearly endorsed ‘Touring Assembly’, and before publication the consent in writing of the MSA and its approval of the regulations for the Touring Assembly have first been obtained, by issue of a Certificate of Exemption, and where the route runs through the territory of an ASN other than the MSA, that R.1.3 of these Regulations has been complied with.
+The Regulations for the event must be clearly endorsed ‘Touring Assembly’, and before publication the consent in writing of Motorsport UK and its approval of the regulations for the Touring Assembly have first been obtained, by issue of a Certificate of Exemption, and where the route runs through the territory of an ASN other than Motorsport UK, that R.1.3 of these Regulations has been complied with.

 The programme of a Touring Assembly may include additional events (other than speed) provided that they are held only at the place of final assembly.

 No prize money may be allocated in respect of Touring Assemblies.

 Touring Assemblies require a Certificate of Exemption which includes the Insurance cover to protect the Club, Officials and Motorsport UK.

 Is Route Authorisation required for Touring Assemblies and Social Runs?

 Touring Assemblies and Social Runs are not competitions so Authorisation under the Motor Vehicles (Competitions & Trials) Regulations 1969 is not required.

 For Touring Assemblies there must not be any timing or requirement to visit pre-arranged points, other than the finish where a specified time ‘window’ may be included.
 No prize money may be allocated nor any awards given, except those in relation to activities off the public highway at the finish.
 Motorsport UK Clubs will require Certificate of Exemption to cover the event.